ericscharff/oberon-compiler/examples/Apple1.md

 ## Accessing Memory

-Memory can be examined by typing an address, or a range of addresses, e.g.,
+Memory can be examined by typing an address, or a range of addresses.
+Typing a single address shows its contents, and typing two addressses separated by a dot (".") shows a range of memory, e.g.:

 ```
 \